amitanilkulkarni/iitm-thesis-template/readme.md

 	texlive-publishers
 	texlive-science

+##### For Windows: #####

-For Windows, download and install the latest LyX bundle from this website: http://www.lyx.org/Download The same installer will also install MiKTeX on your computer.
+Download and install the latest LyX bundle from this website: http://www.lyx.org/Download The same installer will also install MiKTeX on your computer.

+After LyX and MiKTeX are installed, open `MiKTeX Package Manager (Admin)` from start menu.
+Go to `Repository > Change Repository`, let it pull the names from the internet, and choose any HTTP repository of your choice.

+We now need to install three packages, `caption`, `natbib` and `threeparttable` from there.
+You can search using the Name field on the top bar.
+Then right click and choose Install on the shown package.

-## Installation ##
+## One-time Preparation ##

 The template should work on Windows as well as Linux.
 However, I recommend using Linux for this since it's much easier to configure there.